Adolfo Olivares: International career

 Olivares made fifteen appearances for the Chile national team in friendly matches and the 1970 FIFA World Cup qualifiers and scored seven goals between 1968 and 1969.

-Personal life
+Personal life and death

-He is nicknamed Cuchi-Cuchi, a nickname that was given by his fellow footballer Rubén Marcos after he went out with Silvia Ferrer, known by that stage name, an Argentine star from the Bim Bam Bum theater.
+He was nicknamed Cuchi-Cuchi, a nickname that was given by his fellow footballer Rubén Marcos after he went out with Silvia Ferrer, known by that stage name, an Argentine star from the Bim Bam Bum theater.

 After suffering and getting over lymph node cancer, he was helped by Martín Gálvez, a former player of Universidad de Chile.
+Adolfo died on 23 June 2025, at the age of 84.